 Instructions

 • Prep the picanha by trimming any silver skin from the bottom side.
-Use a sharp knife to score the fat cap in a 1/2-inch cross-hatch pattern.
-This will help render the fat.
+Use a sharp knife to score the fat cap in a 1/2-inch crosshatch pattern to help render the fat.
 Drizzle lightly with oil and generously season all over with kosher salt.
 Allow to sit for at least 1 hour at room temperature, or ideally refrigerate overnight.

-• Cook – Place picanha on the cool side of the smoker with a remote probe thermometer inserted into the thickest part of the meat.
-Close the lid and cook until the internal temperature reaches 115°F (46° C), about 60-90 minutes.
+• Smoke the meat by placing the picanha on the cooler side of the smoker with a remote probe thermometer inserted into the thickest part.
+Close the lid and cook until the internal temperature reaches 115°F (46°C), approximately 60-90 minutes.

-• Remove – Once at 115°F internal, remove picanha from the smoker and increase the grill's temperature to high heat for searing.
-Alternatively, heat a heavy skillet over high heat on the stove.
+• Remove the picanha from the smoker once it reaches 115°F internal temperature.
+Increase the grill's temperature to high heat for searing, or alternatively, heat a heavy cast iron skillet over high heat on the stove.

-• Sear the picanha for about 2 minutes per side, until a nice crust forms on the exterior and the internal temperature reaches 130°-135°F (54°-57° C) for medium-rare doneness.
+• Sear the picanha for about 2 minutes per side until a beautiful crust forms and the internal temperature reaches 130°-135°F (54°-57°C) for medium-rare doneness.

-• Allow the steak to rest for 10 minutes before slicing against the grain.
-Sprinkle with a bit more salt before serving.
-Enjoy with chimichurri sauce or your favorite sauce and sides.
+• Rest the steak for 10 minutes before slicing against the grain.
+Sprinkle with a finishing touch of salt before serving.
+Enjoy with chimichurri sauce or your favorite accompaniments.

 Notes

-1. Dry brine the night before with kosher salt for more flavor.
+1. Salt at least 1 hour prior to cooking.
+For maximum flavor, dry brine with kosher salt the night before cooking.
 Season on a wire rack and refrigerate uncovered overnight.
-Remove from the refrigerator 1 hour prior to cooking.
+Remove from refrigerator 1 hour prior to cooking.

-2. Study the grain before cooking so you know which direction to slice it.
+2. Study the grain direction before cooking so you know exactly how to slice it afterward.

-4. If you don’t have a smoker, you can cook the picanha roast in the oven at the same temperature, then sear in a skillet.
-Or learn how to make sous vide picanha.
+4. No smoker?
+No problem.
+You can cook the picanha in the oven at the same temperature, then sear in a skillet.
+Or try my sous vide picanha method.

 5 from 1 vote (1 rating without comment)